 Custom variables in custom components

-This guide explains how to create and use custom variables in Custom Component Blocks, such as modals and footers, with a focus on implementing a Meter Remaining count in a website footer.
+This section explains how to create and use custom variables in Custom Component Blocks, such as modals and footers, with a focus on implementing a Meter Remaining count in a website footer.

-In this example, we create custom variables that can be used in Custom Component Blocks, such as modals, footers, or in-page content blocks.
+In this scenario, you create custom variables that can be reused across different Custom Component Blocks, including modals, footers, and in-page content blocks.

 -

-Create and host the component, then add it to the Component Library
+Create and host the component, and add it to the Component Library

 -

-Create a sub rule containing a trial using remaining views to allow us to run a custom script
+Create a sub-rule with a trial that uses remaining views to execute a custom script

 -